 Directors of the Company are elected for a term of one year.
 Management proposes to nominate the persons named under the heading "Nominees for Election" below for election as directors of the Company.
 Each director elected will hold office until the next annual general meeting or until his successor is duly elected or appointed, unless his office is earlier vacated in accordance with the Articles of the Company or he becomes disqualified to act as a director.

-It is proposed to set the number of directors at five (5).
-This requires the approval of the shareholders of the Company by an ordinary resolution.
-Accordingly, at the Meeting the shareholders will be asked to consider, and if deemed advisable, to pass the following resolution:
+It is proposed to set the number of directors at four.
+This requires the approval of the shareholders of the Company by an ordinary resolution, which approval will be sought at the Meeting.